 Sec.
-6 of the Revised Guidelines on the Implementation of the 13th-Month Pay Law provides that even if you have resigned from your job or was terminated, you are still entitled or eligible to receive the 13th month-pay in proportion to the amount of time you worked during the year, approximately from the time you started working during the calendar year up to the time you resigned or terminated from the service.
+6 of the Revised Guidelines on the Implementation of the 13th-Month Pay Law provides that even if you have resigned from your job or were terminated, you are still entitled or eligible to receive the 13th-month pay in proportion to the amount of time you worked during the year, approximately from the time you started working during the calendar year up to the time you resigned or terminated from the service.

 For example, you worked only from January to September.
 Your basic income during the said period will be added and thereafter divided into 12.
 The amount after dividing is your proportionate 13th-month pay.

-- Computing the 13th-month pay for Absence Without Leave or AWOL employees or employees with indefinite leave.
+- You are computing the 13th-month pay for Absence Without Leave or AWOL employees or employees with indefinite leave.

-AWOL employees as well those under indefinite leave are entitled or eligible to the 13th-month pay provided these employees have worked for at least one month during a calendar year.
+AWOL employees as well as those under indefinite leave are entitled to or eligible for the 13th-month pay provided these employees have worked for at least one month during a calendar year.

 For instance, if you worked for three months and went into indefinite leave after, you will be entitled to a prorated 13th-month pay.